-My Christmas novella in lastyear’s Bluestocking Belles box set was the first in the series In the Halls of the Mountain King.
+My Christmas novella in last year’s Bluestocking Belles box set was the first in the series In the Halls of the Mountain King.
 My hero James is the eldest son of a man who once ruled a kingdom in the mountains between Turkmenistan and Iran.
 As well as The Bluestocking and the Barbarian, Holly and Hopeful Hearts contains my bonus novelette, A Suitable Husband.
-I’m releasing A Suitable Husband as a stand-alone also in May.
+I’m releasing A Suitable Husband as a stand-alone in June.

 I’ve slightly lost track of my chronological order.
 The box set tells about eight romances between guests at a house party hosted by my Duchess of Haverstock in 1812.
 My first four novels all start in 1807.
 But with my novellas I’ve started to jump around, and I may keep that up with the novels.